 - Made of 40-denier nylon in a 2.5-layer waterproof-breathable construction with fully taped seams.

-- Fabric has a Pertex® Shield polyurethane membrane and a DWR (durable water repellent) finish.
+- Fabric has a Pertex® Shield polyurethane coating and a DWR (durable water repellent) finish.

 - Attached hood is adjustable with rear and side toggles.
 Laminated brim sheds rain away from your face.